caBattista/ARC-AGI-Attempts/README.md

   4) Repeat this process until it is sure how to solve the problem

 # Interpretation of the results
-It seems to be inferencing with each feedback cycle but unfortunately there seems to be to much noise in the idea generation process for it to arrive at a conclusion.
+It seems to be inferencing with each feedback cycle but unfortunately there seems to be to much noise in the idea generation process for it to arrive at a sucessful conclusion.